How Working Moms Can Take the Lead with Time-Blocking

 A mom sitting comfortably on a couch, journaling in their lap, capturing thoughts and tasks for a morning brain dump, embracing the holistic benefits of time blocking.

-Journal your thoughts for a clear mind!
-Time block for focus and well-being
+Journal your thoughts for a clear mind

 Use time blocks to declutter your mind.
-I start each day with a brain dump—writing down all the tasks and thoughts on paper to see what needs attention—for ten minutes every morning, dramatically improving my focus.
+I start each day with a brain dump—writing down all the tasks and thoughts on paper to see what needs attention for ten minutes every morning, dramatically improving my focus.

 Body